rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     // From the session, the User attribute is returned and the same applies for the title of the playlist, which instead comes from the request.
 Finally, the tracks-not-in-playlist are retrieved by the method of the same name: it returns a list which is then converted to a JSON object for JavaScript to parse.

-    #emph[This method is present *only* in the RIA subproject].
     Once the needed parameters are obtained, the `getTracksNotInPlaylist` method returns the track, which are converted to a JSON.
   ],
   label_ : "get-tracks-not-in-playlist-sequence",
   comment_next_page_: false,